Warwick Films: James Bond

 In 1962, Warwick Films announced they would make two films with Joan Littlewood but this did not transpire.

+Eros Films and the end of Broccoli-Allen

+In 1959 Warwick Films took over the distributor Eros Films.

+In June 1960 Warwick announced it would not make films through major studios but would produce and distribute films itself with a slate of pictures worth $8 million a year: "three big films a year" plus eight others which it would finance through Eros (that would cost an estimated $3 million all up).
+Eros would distribute The Trials of Oscar Wilde in the UK and Warwick had just finished making Johnny Nobody.
+Warwick's first new film would be The Long Ships, a $3.5 million spectacle, following by The Heillions.
+Both would be shot in Yugoslavia.

+In May 1961 Eros ran into financial difficulties, while distributing The Trials of Oscar Wilde and several staff were fired.
+Four films were awaiting distribution - Johnny Nobody, Middle of Nowhere, Carolina and Lies My Father Told Me.
+That month there were widespread reports that Broccoli and Allen would split up.
+Broccoli admitted that they disagreed on certain projects and that Allen would be making The Hellions by himself while Broccolli would make his own film in Africa but said that the men would reunite to make Cromwell.

+(Years later Broccoli admitted "we decided to go into distributing, a side of the business we knew nothing about, and the result was a disaster.")

+In June 1961 it was announced Broccoli had formed a partnership with Harry Salztman to produce films based on the James Bond novels.
+Warwick was still an active entity and Broccoli assured he would go back to Warwick.

+In May 1962 Warwick still had the following films scheduled: The Long Ships, Fings Aren't What they Used to Be and No Drums, No Trumpets.
+Broccoli still had an interest in Warwick.

+Allen Alone

+The Long Ships would be made by Warwick but without Broccoli.

 Philosophy

 Irving Allen once espoused his philosophy behind filmmaking to a journalist in 1959:

 If somebody sends me a literate script do you know what I do with it?
 I throw it in the waste paper basket, that's what I do with it.
 I make films to appeal to the lowest common denominator.
 That's why I'm still in business while the other arty-farty boys are not.
 I just want to make pictures to make money.
 That is a rat race and you can't afford to be a rat in a rat race...
 If I'm not tough I'm going to have my brains eaten out.
 The art of surviving in this business is never to let on whether you've got fifty million bucks or fifty cents...
 I wouldn't see my own films.
 I've got more taste than that.
 Does Barbara Hutton buy her jewelry at Woolworths?"We're not making British pictures but American pictures in Britain", said Broccoli.